Tunneling effect of fermions in silicene through potential barrier: Theoretical model

-This can be solved to obtain the wave functions for the valley $\eta $ and spin $\tau _{z}$ in each region.
-Indeed, in region $1$ the eigenspinors can be written in terms of the incident and reflected waves, as \begin{widetext}
+At this point, we move forward by addressing the eigenvalue equation $H\psi _{j}= E\psi _{j}$ for the valley $\eta $ and spin $\tau _{z}$ within each region.
+Specifically, in region $1$, the eigenspinors can be expressed in relation to the incident and reflected waves as \begin{widetext}